Teta Lando

 Alberto Teta Lando (June 2, 1948 – July 14, 2008) was an Angolan musician.

-Teta was born in Mbanza Congo, the capital city of Zaire Province in the north of the country, and is Bakongo.
+Teta was born in Mbanza Congo, the capital city of Zaire Province in the north of the country, and is Mukongo.
 He is well known in Portuguese-speaking African countries and Portugal itself.

-His music focused on Angolan identity, the country's civil war, the saudades (nostalgia, melancholy and longing) of Angolan exiles, as well as young love and family.
-He spoke and sung in both the Portuguese and Kikongo languages.
-Among his most well known songs were "Irmão ama teu irmão" ("Brother, Love Your Brother") and "Eu vou voltar" ("I Will Return").
+His music focused on Angolan identity, the country's civil war, the saudades (nostalgia, melancholy, and longing) of Angolan exiles, as well as young love and family.
+He spoke and sang in both the Portuguese and Kikongo languages.
+Among his most well-known songs were "Irmão ama teu irmão" ("Brother, Love Your Brother") and "Eu vou voltar" ("I Will Return").

-During the last several years of his life, he managed to re-unite a group of many Angolan musicians.
+During the last several years of his life, he managed to reunite a group of many Angolan musicians.

 He died in Paris, France, after battling cancer.